Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 Following the reception of a FCN=All-1 fragment (the last fragment of a datagram), if all fragments have been received and the MIC is NOT correct, the device shall transmit a receiver-ABORT fragment.
-The device SHALL keep this ABORT message in memory until it receives a downlink, on SCHC FPortDwn, from the SCHC gateway different from an ACK-request indicating that the SCHC gateway has received the ABORT message.
+The device SHALL keep this ABORT message in memory until it receives a downlink, on SCHC FPortDown, from the SCHC gateway different from an ACK-request indicating that the SCHC gateway has received the ABORT message.
 The fragmentation receiver (device) does not implement retransmission timer and inactivity timer.